Gum Health

-Gum disease is a common problem that can affect the health of your gums, teeth and even your entire mouth.
+Gum disease is a common problem that can affect the health of your gums, teeth, and even your entire mouth.
 It’s not just an aesthetic issue, either: gum disease can lead to tooth loss and worse oral health problems.
 It’s also a preventable disease that you can treat easily at home.
-You’ve ever brushed your teeth and felt a little tenderness on the side of your mouth where you normally brush, then it may be time for some preventive measures to keep your gums healthy!

 What is gum disease?

 Gum disease is an infection of the gums and bone that surrounds your teeth.
-It’s caused by plaque buildup, a sticky film made up of bacteria, food particles and saliva.
-Plaque can lead to gingivitis and periodontal disease, which are conditions that affect how well you take care of your teeth—and could even cause you problems if left untreated.
+It’s caused by plaque buildup, a sticky film made up of bacteria, food particles, and saliva.

 How can I tell if I have gum disease?